DahianaMC/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following?
     - Math and Reading Scores by Grade:
+        - The math are reading scores changed on the data, were the ones for Thomas High School for 9th graders.
+The math and reading scores are only NaN values now.
+The summary tables below show the actual (challenge) values for Thomas HS, 9th graders, only NaN values:
     ![Math Scores for 9th graders](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Math%20Scores%20for%209th%20graders.png)

     ![Reading Scores for 9th graders](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Reading%20Scores%20for%209th%20graders.png)